Heini-Maria/blog-app/README.md

  * Logged-in users can add, like and comment on posts
  * User can edit and delete the post that she/he created

-### Limitations

-  * For now, the whole page refreshes after editing or adding a post

 ## Future work

-  * Find another solution to catch the changes on posts after deleting or adding
   * Create a side section showing the most popular posts
-  * Refactor API calls to another file

 ## Personal experience